elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-common-causes-of-ip-addressing-issues-on-ios-devices.md

 url: /learn/computer-science/questions/what-are-common-causes-of-ip-addressing-issues-on-ios-devices
 score: -1.0
 related_article1:
-    id: 165667
+    id: 165664
-    title: What tools can be used to troubleshoot DNS issues effectively?
+    title: >-
+        How can duplex mismatch issues affect network performance?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-tools-can-be-used-to-troubleshoot-dns-issues-effectively
+    url: /learn/computer-science/questions/how-can-duplex-mismatch-issues-affect-network-performance
 related_article2:
-    id: 165664
+    id: 165660
-    title: How can duplex mismatch issues affect network performance?
+    title: >-
+        What command would you use to view the IP configuration on a Windows host?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-duplex-mismatch-issues-affect-network-performance
+    url: /learn/computer-science/questions/what-command-would-you-use-to-view-the-ip-configuration-on-a-windows-host
 related_article3:
-    id: 165659
+    id: 165660
-    title: Why is establishing a network baseline important for network management?
+    title: >-
+        What command would you use to view the IP configuration on a Windows host?
     subject: Computer Science
-    url: /learn/computer-science/questions/why-is-establishing-a-network-baseline-important-for-network-management
+    url: /learn/computer-science/questions/what-command-would-you-use-to-view-the-ip-configuration-on-a-windows-host
 related_article4:
-    id: 165663
+    id: 165664
-    title: What is the primary purpose of the debug command in network troubleshooting?
+    title: >-
+        How can duplex mismatch issues affect network performance?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-the-debug-command-in-network-troubleshooting
+    url: /learn/computer-science/questions/how-can-duplex-mismatch-issues-affect-network-performance
 related_article5:
-    id: 165657
+    id: 165666
-    title: What is the purpose of using the ping command in network troubleshooting?
+    title: >-
+        Why is the default gateway important in a network, and how can you verify its configuration?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-using-the-ping-command-in-network-troubleshooting
+    url: /learn/computer-science/questions/why-is-the-default-gateway-important-in-a-network-and-how-can-you-verify-its-configuration
 ---

 &nbsp;